tandonravi/RTandon.github.io/_pages/about.md

 Biography
 =========
 Hi, everyone!
 I am Meiyu Zhong, a first-year Ph.D. student in the Department of Electrical and Computer Engineering, University of Arizona.
 I am very lucky to work with Dr. Ravi Tandon.
-Previously, I received my MS degree from University of Southern California and BS degree in Shanghai University, majoring in Electrical Engineering.
+Previously, I received my M.S. degree from University of Southern California and B.S. degree in Shanghai University, majoring in Electrical Engineering.

 Education
 =========